soxueren/atsd/integration/activemq/README.md

 # Monitoring ActiveMQ with ATSD

-This document describes the process of configuring ActiveMQ for availability and performance monitoring with Axibase Time Series Database.
+This document describes the process of configuring ActiveMQ for availability and performance monitoring with the Axibase Time Series Database.

 ## Requirements